Chapter 17.24

 6. Disturbance limits shall not be applied to existing single-family residential lots less than 20,000 square feet in size that were created prior to the adoption of the ordinance codified in this chapter.

-B. Structures shall be located on the least sensitive portion of the site and clustered where possible to reduce disturbance and removal of vegetation.
+B. Structures shall be located on the least sensitive portion of the site and clustered where it is possible to reduce disturbance and removal of vegetation.

 C. Grading shall minimize alterations to the natural contour of the slope.
 Building foundations shall conform to the natural contours of the slope and be stepped/tiered to conform to existing topography of the site.

-E. All structures or impervious surface improvements shall a be required to have on-site drainage systems to meet the specifications of the public works department to control conveyance of storm water to avoid erosion hazard areas.
-Point discharges or overland dispersion systems from surface water facilities and roof drains onto or upstream from an erosion or landslide hazard area shall be prohibited from discharging onto slopes in excess of five percent.
-Conveyance should be provided to the foot of slopes.
+E. All structures or impervious surface improvements shall be required to have on-site drainage systems to meet the specifications of the public works department to control conveyance of storm water to avoid erosion hazard areas.
+Point discharges or overland dispersion systems from surface water facilities and roof drains onto or upstream from an erosion hazard area shall be prohibited from discharging onto slopes in excess of five percent.
+Storm water conveyance shall be provided to the foot of slopes and shall be allowed only through a high-density polyethylene pipe with fuse-welded joints, or similar product that is technically equal or superior, or as recommended in the geotechnical report and authorized by the city.

 F. Roads, driveways and other vehicular access, trails and walkways shall be: